Cloufish/blog/_posts/2021-04-12-Setting-up-zap-scan-in-cicd-pipeline.md

 You just need to provide it a value of ```${{ secrets.GITHUB_TOKEN }}``` so it'll be something like this -> ```token: ${{ secrets.GITHUB_TOKEN }}```
 The ```target: ``` should be pointing to a localhost:4000 - The port set in the Dockerfile.

-The workflow file that I've came around was:
+The workflow file that I've come around was:

 ```yml